 Right from when the pandemic started dangerously spreading far and wide in 2020, Tata Steel declared a work from home policy for its employees.
 The company further announced on November 1, 2020, that it has embraced an ‘Agile Working Model’ policy for its employees from then onwards.
 Under this new working model, the employees of Tata Steel could opt to work from home (WFH) for up to 365 days a year.
 Furthermore, even the officers who were required to be based out of a particular location can choose to WFH for an unlimited number of days per year.

-The social media behemoth Facebook, Inc., is based in Menlo Park, California.
+The social media behemoth Meta, which was formerly dubbed as Facebook, Inc., is based in Menlo Park, California.
 Originally founded in 2004 as TheFacebook by Harvard university graduates, Mark Zuckerberg, Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes, the social media platform adopted the name Facebook and became incredibly popular all across the globe.
-Facebook has successfully amassed around 2.9 billion monthly users, as of 2021.
+However, the company of the leading social media platform was rebranded to Meta on October 28, 2021.
+This rebranding was done because of the rising potential of the growth of the company to other horizons beyond just social media.
+The name "Meta" for "Facebok Inc." was modeled on the term "metaverse", which echoes working and playing in the virtual world.
+Facebook or Meta had successfully amassed around 2.9 billion monthly users, as of 2021.

 "We believe how we work is more important than where we work," said Facebook when it shared an update to its remote work policy.